IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_structured_legal_problem.rst

 * Add a content description.
 This is the description that will
 * Add a meta description.
 This is the description that will be used in social media, search indexes, and in any API.
 This should be limited to 300 characters.
 * Optionally, add a disambiguation description.
 This is used to better describe how one problem is different from a related problem.
+* Add an introduction as structured markup.
+The purpose of the introduction is to provide a basic overview of the problem and available solutions.
+It should be enough to entice the user to stay on the page and navigate through but should not duplicate information in the solution, how-tos, or questions.
 * Tag the legal problem to one or more legal issues.
 * Select the primary legal category
 * Add a legal code.
 Legal codes should come from either the LSC problem codes or the `LIST <https://taxonomy.legal>`_ codes.